nikirg/lazyfast/DOCS.md

 ```

 ### HTMX
-LazyFast library uses the `htmx` library to implement client-server interaction.
-It presented by the `HTMX` class, which implements limited HTMX features. `HTMX` class is used in internal library logic, and you don't need to use it in the most common use cases.
-But you can use it in custom scenarios by setting `hx` tag parameter with the `HTMX` instance.
+The LazyFast library uses the `htmx` library to handle client-server interactions, represented by the HTMX class, which implements a limited set of htmx features.
+In most common use cases, you won't need to interact directly with the HTMX class, as it is used internally by the library.
+However, for custom scenarios, you can manually use it by setting the `hx` tag parameter with an instance of HTMX.
 ```python
 hx = HTMX(url="/some/endpoint", method="post", trigger="reveal")
 tags.div(hx=hx)